dyang32/Webserver/README.md

 My role:
 * Creating the website with basic menu system
 * Designing the homepage of the website
-* Uploading webpage to the server
+* Uploading and Updating the webpage to the server
 ***
 I wanted to make a website with a menu system so that each group could have ther own section.
 Also, I wanted the homepage to be a central location to find every teams information.
 I decided to used Dreamweaver because it incorporates HTML, CSS, Javascript, Bootstrap, and many more into one application that's easy to use.
 * **Dreamweaver** - Is an all-in-one visual development tool for creating, publishing, and managing websites and mobile content.